Mission Rabies was born out of a desire to make a difference to the lives of millions of people and dogs across India.

 Ian graduated from Bristol University in 1998.
 Following periods working in mixed practice and small animal practice he returned to Bristol at the beginning of 2001 to complete a four-year residency in Small Animal Internal Medicine.
 Ian was awarded the RCVS and European Diplomas in Small Animal Internal Medicine in 2005 and RCVS Specialist status in 2007.

 Ian now works in the internal medicine department at Davies Veterinary Specialist and is the current Chair of the Small Animal Medicine Society.
 Ian recently chaired the group which developed the BSAVA/SAMSOC, 'ARE YOU PROTECTING?' antibiotic poster, and was awarded the BSAVA Melton award in 2013.

 Harriet joined the team full time initially as Senior Administrative Officer in August 2017, having previously volunteered for WVS for a number of years after completing her BSc and MSc in Animal Sciences.
-Since February 2019 she has taken on the role of Head of Philanthropy as maternity cover.
+Since February 2020 she has taken on the role of Grants and Trusts Manager across both Mission Rabies and WVS.